Voltes V: Development

 Voltes V was produced by Toei Company with animation from Nippon Sunrise and sponsorship from Popy for the toys.
-During the development of Voltes V, Nagahama originally conceived the series to be a sequel to Chōdenji Robo Combattler V and follows the events of the series after the finale before making it into a separate series.
+During the development of Voltes V, Nagahama originally conceived the series to be a sequel to Chōdenji Robo Combattler V and to follow the events of the series after the finale before making it into a separate series.
 From Nagahama's memo, the series is originally meant to be titled Granbuffer Ace (グランバッファーA (エース), Guranbaffā A (ēsu)) or Chōdenji Robo V.Krieger (超電磁ロボ・V・クリーガー, Chōdenji Robo V Kurīgā).
-Both names are ultimately scrapped and it was renamed to Voltes V.
+Both names were ultimately scrapped and it was renamed Voltes V.

 During the time of its development, NET TV transitioned its name to TV Asahi during 1977.
 In a proposal from Popy in 1976, Voltes V was meant to have a gun-like finishing attack but Sunrise and Toei wanted the actual attack for the toys to be changed.
 As such, the gun was changed to a sword, which is carried over to the mech's Heaven's Blade/Laser Blade attack.
 At that time also in 1976, Nagahama was given creative direction on the series and used Stage combat as reference for the titular mecha's combat moves.
 As describing the story itself, the plot of the Goh brothers' search for their father were inspired from Taiga dramas, as explained by Shoichi Taguchi, one of the anime that inspired him for the plot was 3000 Leagues in Search of Mother and that he wanted the heroes to search for their father instead of a mother.

 Akinori Watanabe, the previous director of Toei's Television Business Division, was worried that the plot will be too depressing to viewers and wanted to avoid viewers crying all the time.
 In response to Watanabe's request, he created the rival character, Prince Heinel, who was based on one of the actors in the world-famous Takarazuka Revue.
 According to Kei Iijima, one of Toei's producers, the Goh brothers and Heinel will be rivals throughout the series until the final episode, in which Heinel will be revealed to be related to them by blood but have a tragic end and redemption.
-He stated also that "This is because I wanted viewers to strongly elicit anger against various discriminations around them and to hate discrimination through this work and think about correcting them."
+He also said that he wanted viewers to strongly elicit anger against various discriminations around them and to hate discrimination through this work and think about correcting them.

 The final draft of the series was completed in March 1977, with the first episode was broadcast on June 4 of the same year.
 Shinya Sadamitsu and Yoshiyuki Tomino were brought to the staff by Nagahama for their roles as producer and art director.
 Kazuo Tomizawa was also brought in as one of the staff until he decided to focus more on Invincible Super Man Zambot 3.